 Entrepreneurship, Society, and Internship at Technion

 Technion – Israel Institute of Technology is a public research university in Haifa, Israel.
-Founded in 1912, Technion is the country’s oldest university.
+Founded in 1912, the Technion is the country’s oldest university.
 The institute offers degrees in science and engineering, and related fields such as architecture, medicine, industrial management and education.
-Technion, consistently ranked among the world’s top 50, is a major source of the innovation and brainpower that drives the Israeli economy.
-Technion graduates represent 70 percent of the high-tech workforce and established Israel’s industrial infrastructure, reinforced its technological defense capabilities, and pioneered its technology-based enterprises, that has earned the country’s reputation as the world’s “Startup Nation” [Technion_Campus10 w338] (with the highest concentration of high-tech companies anywhere outside the Silicon Valley).
+The Technion, consistently ranked among the world’s top 50, is a major source of the innovation and brainpower that drives the Israeli economy.
+The Technion graduates represent 70 percent of the high-tech workforce and established Israel’s industrial infrastructure, reinforced its technological defense capabilities, and pioneered its technology-based enterprises, that has earned the country’s reputation as the world’s “Startup Nation” [Technion_Campus10 w338] (with the highest concentration of high-tech companies anywhere outside the Silicon Valley).

 Haifa: The following is adapted from this article at goisrael.com: "The lively 'Capital of the North', Haifa is Israel’s third largest city and by far one of its most exciting" ...
 "Haifa’s fantastic location at the slopes of the impressive Mount Carmel (an attraction in itself) has earned the city the nickname 'the San Francisco of Israel', and living up to this reputation it is awash with stunning beaches, fascinating sights, buzzing nightlife and an edgy music scene."